Criminology

 - research.

-We offer work placement options such as Citizens Advice, Shannon Trust, who work in prisons to promote literacy, Thames Valley Police, charities such as ‘SAFE,’ Support for Young People Affected by Crime, or Children Heard and Seen (CHAS).
-Or even a local brewery, Tap Social, who sell beer to support social justice movements.
-So you’ll have a great opportunity to get some experience.
+We offer work placement options such as Citizens Advice, Shannon Trust (who work in prisons to promote literacy), Thames Valley Police, charities like ‘SAFE’, Support for Young People Affected by Crime, and Children Heard and Seen (CHAS).
+There is even a local brewery, Tap Social, who sell beer to support social justice movements, so you’ll have a great opportunity to get experience.

 Student profiles